+9:00 - 10:45

+Plenary, Auditorium #130

-9:00 - 10:45 Plenary Auditorium #130 John Costello, Boston Children's Hospital ALS and AAC: Proactive Assessment, System Design and Implementation
+John Costello, Boston Children's Hospital

+ALS and AAC: Proactive Assessment, System Design and Implementation

 This plenary will provide an overview of key augmentative communication considerations that ideally are introduced early and proactively but should be considered at any time a person with ALS is able to participate.
-Each consideration will be discussed in detail and as appropriate, further highlighed through video demonstration including: Use of voice amplification, strategies to enhance speech clarity, introduction to message banking, define and introduce voice banking, introduction to the concept of 'quick access' low-tech tools created and designed in collaboration with each person, quick alternative access strategies including partner-assisted scanning and Laser pointer with low tech boards and assessment and feature matching for speech generating technology.
+Each consideration will be discussed in detail and as appropriate, further highlighted through video demonstration including: use of voice amplification; strategies to enhance speech clarity; introduction to message banking; definition and introduction to voice banking; introduction to the concept of 'quick access' low-tech tools created and designed in collaboration with each person; quick alternative access strategies including partner-assisted scanning and laser pointer with low tech boards; and assessment and feature matching for speech generating technology.

-- 1. Participants will be able to list no -tech, low tech and high tech augmentative communication strategies - 2.
-Participants can detail the steps for pro-active message banking. - 3.
-Participants will be able to describe the feature matching process for assessment and evidence based trials
+- 1. List no -tech, low tech and high tech augmentative communication strategies. - 2.
+Detail the steps for pro-active message banking. - 3.
+Describe the feature matching process for assessment and evidence based trials.